abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-03.md

     view and run queries alongside the streaming data that was ingested into the KQL database.

       ```
     .execute database script <|
     //External tables - shortcuts
     // connect to operational Database with external table Product
     .create external table products (ProductID: int, ProductNumber: string,  Name: string)
     kind=sql
     table=[SalesLT.Product]
     (
-         h@'Server=tcp:adxdemo.database.windows.net,1433;Initial Catalog=aworks;User Id=sqlread;Password=ChangeYourAdminPassword1'
+    h@'Server=fabrikamuser.database.windows.net,1433;Initial Catalog=fabrikamdemo;User Id=adminuser;Password=fabrikam@12345'
     )
     with
     (
     createifnotexists = true
     )
     // connect to operational Database with external table ProductCategory
     .create external table productCategories (ProductCategoryID: int, Name: string)
     kind=sql
     table=[SalesLT.ProductCategory]
     (
-         h@'Server=tcp:adxdemo.database.windows.net,1433;Initial Catalog=aworks;User Id=sqlread;Password=ChangeYourAdminPassword1'
+    h@'Server=fabrikamuser.database.windows.net,1433;Initial Catalog=fabrikamdemo;User Id=adminuser;Password=fabrikam@12345'
     )
     with
     (
     createifnotexists = true
     )

       ```

     ![A screenshot of a computer Description automatically generated](../media/Lab-03/image56-1.png)

-7. Click the **Run** button to execute the script.
+8. Click the **Run** button to execute the script.

     ![A screenshot of a computer Description automatically generated](../media/Lab-03/image57-1.png)

-8. In your Database Explorer window, you will now see a new folder called **Shortcuts** and within the folder you should see two additional tables that are linked to this KQL Database.
+9. In your Database Explorer window, you will now see a new folder called **Shortcuts** and within the folder you should see two additional tables that are linked to this KQL Database.
 These tables exist within an Azure SQL Database, but through the script you executed, you now have them linked to this KQL Database to be joined with your InternetSales and event tables.

     ![A screenshot of a search box](../media/Lab-03/image58.png)

-9. Now that you have dimensional qualities to your database, you can answer questions and give more context to consumers of the reports and queries these tables off insights on across your business.
+10. Now that you have dimensional qualities to your database, you can answer questions and give more context to consumers of the reports and queries these tables off insights on across your business.
 Run the following KQL query to see one of them.

     ```